Why Is Location Important In A Story?

 Think of a mansion overlooking the ocean or gulf course that commands top dollars.

-In movies, you have a location scout that is responsible to select the optimal filming location to meet the script requirements and also figure out logistical issues like city permits.
+In movies, you have a location scout who is responsible for selecting the optimal filming location to meet the script requirements and also figuring out logistical issues like city permits.

-My classic Italian cinema instructor in New York always liked to say, that in movies the location presence throughout the movie turns it into a viable character by its own right.
+My classic Italian cinema instructor in New York always liked to say, that in movies the location presence throughout the movie turns it into a viable character in its own right.

 And in marketing, targeting people by location is an important factor that shapes the entire details of the message.